 ResilienSEA in Senegal

 Senegal has committed to enhance biological diversity (Convention on Biological Diversity) and to regulate fisheries.
 At the national level, the Littoral Law aims at balancing exploitation, coastal management and environment.
 At the local level, the country has created sixteen Marine Protected Areas (MPAs) and four Marine Managed Areas (MMAs).
-Thus, it exists an important legal framework which can support efficient seagrass conservation.
+Thus, there are legal frameworks which could support efficient seagrass conservation.